 Once a Research Program achieves the minimum number of projects, the term “R01- equivalent” is irrelevant, and all peer-reviewed research projects are included as specified in the Data Guide.
 For example, if a Center member’s only funding is a subcontract for $80,000 from another center, that member is a peer-reviewed funded investigator, that is a research project listed in the relevant Program, and that funding is listed in DT2A and rolled into the total in DT2B

 A consortium partner is defined in the CCSG as an institution that:

 5. How are consortium arrangements reviewed?

-Reviewers will rate each arrangement “Acceptable/Unacceptable” based on the above requirements.
-This occurs as “Additional Review Criteria,” meaning it takes place after all other components are evaluated.
+Reviewers will rate each arrangement “Satisfactory/Unsatisfactory” based on the above requirements.
+This occurs as “Additional Review Considerations,” meaning it takes place after all other components are evaluated.
 NCI will then approve or disapprove the consortium when issuing the Notice of Award.

 6. What if a newly proposed or existing consortium arrangement does not meet these standards?

 Each consortium partner, whether newly proposed or established, is evaluated with each Center’s application.
 Although the “Additional Review Considerations” under which the consortium arrangement is reviewed takes place after all other components are scored, and does not carry an impact score itself, proposal of an inappropriate consortium arrangement may affect the overall impact score of the center if reviewers question CCSG components such as Leadership, Planning and Evaluation, and Organization Capabilities